-Management conducted an evaluation of the effectiveness of Company's internal control over financial reporting using the framework in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission.
-Based on its evaluation under that framework, management concluded that the Company's internal control over financial reporting was effective as of June 30, 2012.
+Management conducted an evaluation of the effectiveness of Company's internal control over financial reporting using the framework in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission in Internal Control Integrated Framework.
+Based on its evaluation under that framework, management concluded that the Company's internal control over financial reporting was effective as of June 30, 2013.